History of the Pakistan Super League: Controversies

 In 2017, batsman Sharjeel Khan alongside Khalid Latif and Nasir Jamshed were found guilty of spot fixing and were banned from taking part in the competition.
 Khan was initially handed a five-year ban which was then eased down to two and a half years as he made his comeback in 2020 edition of the tournament.

 During a match in the fifth edition of the PSL between Zalmi and Kings, a team official of the Karachi Kings side was spotted using a mobile phone.
 The event was captured on camera and the person was identified as Tariq Wasi who was reportedly the team's manager while the team sheet submitted before the match listed Navaid Rasheed as the manager.
-The ICC strictly prohibits the use of mobile phones in the dug out and the dressing rooms and this was a strict violation of the cricket council's code of conduct.
+The ICC strictly prohibits the use of mobile phones in the dug out and the dressing rooms and this was a strict violation of the International Cricket Council's Code of Conduct.
 The ICC, however did not comment on the matter as a spokesperson claimed that it was outside their jurisdiction and that the PCB is responsible to cater domestic issues.

 A report in March 2020 stated that the PCB had partnered with betting companies.
-Betting is a punishable offense in Pakistan because of which this issue has caught significant media attention.
+Betting is a punishable offence in Pakistan because of which this issue has caught significant media attention.
 The board has claimed that the betting agreements were made by the league's commercial partners for international fans in England and other countries where betting is legal.